Car Seat Safety – Know For Sure #TheRightSeat

 It reminded me that while I can control my OWN driving awareness, I cannot control everyone else on the road.
 And with five kids riding with me most of the time, that thought is more than a little frightening.
 That's why it's so important to me that all my kids are in the proper car seats and car restraints.
 We do not take the car out of park until everyone is properly buckled.

-Motor vehicle accidents are the leading cause of death in children ages 1-13 in the US and according to research by the National Highway Traffic Safety Administration about half of the child deaths in motor vehicle accidents could be prevented if proper child safety seats were used.
+Motor vehicle accidents are the leading cause of death in children ages 1-13 in the US and according to research by the National Highway Traffic Safety Administration about half of the child deaths in car accidents could be prevented if proper child safety seats were used.
 Half.
 That's a frightening stat isn't it?
 Well worth a second look, I'd say.
 The recommendations for kids have been updated and chances are, what your friends are telling you is safe, isn't safe anymore.
 Get the latest information and MAKE SURE that you have the best features in place for your kids.

 The Right Seat With The Right Fit